mwongeraE/paulrhayes.com/source/_posts/plastic-free-july.md

 date: 2019-08-01
 ---

-In July my family tried its best to go plastic free.
+In July my family tried its best to go plastic free, as part of [Plastic Free July](https://www.plasticfreejuly.org/).
 The rules were simple: don’t buy anything plastic.
 If we already had things in plastic we could use them.
 We began with enthusiasm – a challenge to change our ways, to go from reduced plastic to zero.
 By the end, as supplies dwindled, the task felt tedious, expensive and difficult.

 ## Food mattered most